-All good things seem to eventually come to an end, and so it did with Walt Disney.
+All good things seem to eventually end, and so it did with Walt Disney.
 He had been a heavy smoker since his time in WWI.
 He did not use the kind of cigarettes that had filters, so his exposure to cigarette smoke was even higher than it otherwise might have been.
-He also smoked a pipe as a younger man, before he went to the war in France.
-So, it comes as no surprise to today’s readers (though his contemporaries may have been surprised) that Walt was diagnosed with lung cancer in 1966.
+He also smoked a pipe as a younger man before he went to the war in France.
+So, it is no surprise to today’s readers (though his contemporaries may have been surprised) that Walt was diagnosed with lung cancer in 1966.

-He was treated with cobalt therapy, which was a huge leap in radiation treatment technology after WWII.
-It was mainly used on head and neck issues, but the treatment was so effective, Disney opted to use it on his lung issue, as well.
-It has since mostly fallen out of use for more modern, technologically cutting edge therapies.
+He was treated with cobalt therapy, a huge leap in radiation treatment technology after WWII.
+It was mainly used on head and neck issues, but the treatment was so effective, that Disney opted to use it on his lung issue, as well.
+It has since mostly fallen out of use for more modern, technologically cutting-edge therapies.

 It seemed to work for a time on Walt, but his diagnosis came too late to give any of the available treatments of the time much opportunity to work on him.
 In November of 1966, he said he felt unwell, and so went to St. Joseph Hospital near his home in California.
 On December 15, he was still there, having turned 65 just ten days prior.
 It was on that day that Walt Disney passed away, due to complications from lung cancer.
 His ashes were interred a few days later at the Forest Lawn Memorial Park cemetery in Glendale, California.
 His wife Lillian, his daughter Sharon, and Sharon’s husband were all later either interred or buried in the same plot along with him (Sharon was cremated and her ashes were scattered, but she has her name on a plaque on the family plot).